mesosphere/dcos-docs-site/pages/ksphere/kommander/1.1.0-beta/operations/infrastructure-providers/configure-azure-infrastructure-provider/index.md

 }
 ```

-Next, you will assign the service principal the role of `User Access Administrator`.
+Next, assign the service principal the role of `User Access Administrator`.
 Replace `APP_ID` with the `appId` value from the output of the previous command:

 ```
 az role assignment create --assignee "APP_ID" --role "User Access Administrator"